freeCodeCamp/freeCodeCamp/guide/english/python/what-is-python-used-for/index.md

 * Data analysis
 * Scraping data from websites
 * Image Processing
-## Why python has got such a wide range of usage?
+## Why python has such a wide range of usage?
-* Python  has got many packages to work with, some ranging for aerospace research to mathematics.
+* Python has many packages to work with, some ranging from aerospace research to mathematics.
-*Secondly for choosing to be a part of the open source community.
+* Secondly for choosing to be a part of the open source community.
 Yes!
 Python is Open-source.
 * For it's simple and elegant syntax.
-  *There are many built-in functions because of which python codes are small in size than compared with other codes which       are same in context but written in different language.
+* There are many built-in functions of which python codes are small in size compared with other codes which are the same in context but written in a different language.
-  * Python also supports Object-Oriented programming fashion.
+* Python also supports Object-Oriented programming.

-  Thus these things add on for the popularity of Python in various communities.
+These things add to the popularity of Python in various communities.

 #### Some articles covering the usability of python